 Wilma Jacknife, Commissioner

-Ms. Wilma Jacknife served as a temporary member of the NEB until December 31, 2018.
-She has almost 20 years of experience in practicing law, both in private practice and as legal counsel for Cold Lake First Nation in Alberta.
-She specializes in First Nations governance, consultation and negotiation of impact benefits agreements, business development, administrative law and employment and estates law and law-making.
-Ms. Jacknife also has extensive experience working with various First Nations organizations across Canada.
+Wilma Jacknife served as a temporary member of the National Energy Board until December, 2018.
+She has more than 20 years of experience in practicing law, both in private practice and as legal counsel for Cold Lake First Nation in Alberta.
+She specializes in First Nations governance and law-making, consultation and negotiation of impact benefits agreements, business development, administrative law and employment and estates law.
+Ms. Jacknife also has participated in joint task forces to develop legislative frameworks for First Nations in Canada (Specific Claims Tribunal Act, Indian Oil and Gas Act and regulations).
 Ms. Jacknife holds a Doctor of Juridical Science in Indigenous Peoples Law and Policy and a Master of Laws in Indigenous Peoples Law and Policy from the University of Arizona – College of Law and a Bachelor of Laws from the University of British Columbia and two Bachelor of Art degrees from the University of Alberta.

 Stephania Luciuk, Commissioner